-The Program is designed to offer participants an in-depth examination of diversity and differences in order to gain a greater understanding of how we can and why we should work together to build a stronger and more inclusive Clark community.
-Participants will gain valuable knowledge and skills that will enable them to more effectively work and lead in a multicultural, diverse environment.
+The Program is designed to offer participants an in-depth examination and greater understanding of how we can and should work together to build a stronger and more inclusive Clark community.
+Participants will gain valuable knowledge and skills that will enable them to more effectively work and lead in the workplace.

-- Option One is for participants who plan to earn a certificate of completion.
-Under this option, participants must select and complete nine sessions (7 core sessions and 2 electives) of their choosing.
-Participants who complete all nine sessions within two academic years will receive a certificate of completion that will be awarded at an annual graduation ceremony.
-During the second academic year in the program, priority registration* will be provided for participants enrolled in Option One to complete their certificate in a timely manner.
+This program is for participants who plan to earn a certificate of completion.
+Participants must select and complete nine sessions (5 core sessions and 4 electives) of their choosing as well as submit a Learning Into Practice proposal.
+Participants who complete all nine sessions and submit a proposal within two academic years will receive a certificate of completion that will be awarded at an annual graduation ceremony.
+During the second academic year in the program, priority registration* will be provided for participants to complete their certificate in a timely manner.

 The sessions range from two to three hours and will be taught by various internal and external instructors in different formats.

-If you have questions about the registration process or the program, please reach out to Brandyn Bascones.
+If you have questions about the registration process, please reach out to Ashley Caruso.

 We understand that unplanned or unexpected events come up.
 Due to the popularity and high demand for this program that is currently free to participants, please review the following guidelines, established to reduce the number of last minute cancellations and no-shows and ensure that those who sign up for the program have the time commitment to attend the classes:

 - Any participant who has 2 no-show attendances will be removed from the program

 - Any participant who has 3 last minute cancellations (48 hours or less notice) will be removed from the program